anton-isidore/articles/articles/big-sadnesses-in-my-life/big-sadnesses-in-my-life.md

 - mobile app + desktop app with concistent UI

 #### Compromise but small light at the end of the tunnel
-Use plaintext files, synchronize them with Syncthing and ecrypt them with Cryptomator (which is currently not possible because of [this](https://github.com/cryptomator/android/issues/35)).
+Use plaintext files, synchronize them with Syncthing and encrypt them with Cryptomator (which is currently not possible because of [this](https://github.com/cryptomator/android/issues/35)).

 ### Sadness #4: ProtonMail app is not ~~open-source~~ available on F-Droid